-DEFINITIONS 62 In this part, "marking" means any mark on a public space fixture or other surface, including sidewalks, roadways, and shared pathways, made using ink, pigment, dye, stencils, paint, etching, burning, or any other means, but does not include sidewalk chalk.
-MARKINGS 63 A person must not place any marking on any surface in a public space.
-PUBLIC SPACE 64 A person must not place a marking on or attach a sign, sticker, FIXTURES decal, or poster to any public space fixture, except for a public space fixture designed and intended for such use, or with permission from the owner of the public space fixture.
-SIGN ON HIGHWAY 65 A person must not place a sign on a highway unless the sign is: (1)(a) less than 0.6 square metres in total size; (b) at least 15 metres away from an intersection; at least 30 metres away from a transit station; (c) (d) at least 20 metres away from another sign posted by the same person or depicting the same person or topic;
+DEFINITIONS 62 In this part, " marking " means any mark on a public space fixture or other surface, including sidewalks, roadways, and shared pathways, made using ink, pigment, dye, stencils, paint, etching, burning, or any other means, but does not include sidewalk chalk.
+MARKINGS 63 A person must not place any marking on any surface in a publ space.
+PUBLIC SPACE FIXTURES 64 A person must not place a marking on or attach a sign, sticker, decal, or poster to any public space fixture, except for a public space fixture designed and intended for such use, or with permission from the owner of the public space fixture.
+SIGN ON HIGHWAY 65 (1) A per son must not place a sign on a highway unless the sign is: (a) less than 0.6 square metres in total size; (b) at least 15 metres away from an intersection; (c) at least 30 metres away from a transit station; (d) at least 20 metres away from another sign posted by the same person or depicting the same person or topic; (e) at least 5 metres away from a fire hydrant; (f) at least 10 metres away from a crosswalk; (g) at least 2 metres from the curb or edge of, and not within, a roadway; (h) not placed on a median or traffic island;

-- (e) at least 5 metres away from a fire hydrant; - (f) at least 10 metres away from a crosswalk; - (g) at least 2 metres from the curb or edge of, and not within, a roadway; - (h) not placed on a median or traffic island; - (i) not permanently affixed; - (j) not higher than 1 metre when measured from the surface to the top of the sign; - (k) not electrified or inflatable; and - (l) not damaged, derelict, or unsightly. - (2) Notwithstanding subsection (1), a candidate, third party, or registered third party, as those terms are defined in the Local Authorities Election Act, RSA 2000, c L-21, Election Act, RSA 2000, c E-1, Election Finances and Contributions Disclosure Act, RSA 2000, c E-2, and Canada Elections Act (Canada), may place a sign on a highway as long as the placement complies with election sign guidelines issued by the City Manager. - (3) Notwithstanding subsections (1) and (2), a person must not place a sign that - resembles, confuses the meaning of, or obstructs a traffic control device; - (b) creates a hazard for pedestrians or any public space user; or - (c) results in ground disturbance or other damage to the public space.

-PARKS & TRANSIT SPACES 66 A person must not place a sign in a park, transit vehicle, or transit station.
-GRAFFITI 67 A person must not place graffiti on any building, structure, public space fixture, or vehicle in a public space.
-PROSECUTION 68 In a prosecution for a contravention of this part, any person referred to in a sign, sticker, decal, poster, marking, or graffiti, whether directly or indirectly, is presumed to have placed the sign, sticker, decal, poster, marking, or graffiti.
+(i) not permanently affixed; (j) not higher than 1 metre when measured from the surface to the top of the sign; (k) not electrified or inflatable; and (1) not damaged, derelict, or unsightly.
+(2) registe Author 2000, d Act, R place a thstanding subsection (1), a candidate, third party, or ered third party, as those terms are defined in the Local rities Election Act , RSA 2000, c L-21, Election Act , RSA c E-1, Election Finances and Contributions Disclosure SA 2000, c E-2, and Canada Elections Act (Canada), may a sign on a highway as long as the placement complies lection sign guidelines issued by the City Manager.
+(3) Notwi a sign thstanding subsections (1) and (2), a person must not place that (a) resembles, confuses the meaning of, or obstructs a traffic control device; (b) creates a hazard for pedestrians or any public space user; or (c) results in ground disturbance or other damage to the public space.
+PARKS & TRANSIT SPACES 66 - on must not place a sign in a park, transit vehicle, or station.
+GRAFFITI 67 - on must not place graffiti on any building, structure, space fixture, or vehicle in a public space.
+PROSECUTION 68 referre whethe osecution for a contravention of this part, any person ed to in a sign, sticker, decal, poster, marking, or graffiti, er directly or indirectly, is presumed to have placed the ticker, decal, poster, marking, or graffiti.
+REMOVAL 69 (1) any sig ity Manager or a bylaw enforcement officer may remove gn, sticker, decal, poster, marking, or graffiti placed in a space that does not comply with this part.
+(2) thstanding anything in this part, the City Manager or a enforcement officer may remove any sign, sticker, decal, poster, marking, or graffiti that interferes with City operations or maintenance activities.